apache/predictionio/examples/scala-parallel-similarproduct/no-set-user/README.md

 # Similar Product Template without sending '$set' events for users

+In some cases, if you don't need to keep track the user ID being created/deleted or user properties changes with events, then you can simplify the template as described in this example to get rid of sending '$set' events for users.
+The user Id can be extracted from the user-to-item events (eg. view events).
+You can find the complete source code in src/ directory.

-This example engine is based on Similar Product Template version v0.1.2 and is modified to get rid of sending '$set' events for users.
+This example engine is based on Similar Product Template version v0.1.2.
-'$set' events are redundant in this case because entities with type 'user' don't contain any properties.
-So, we just simplify the template.

 ## Documentation